IBM/predict-customer-spend-using-FPPredictPlus/README.md

 # Introduction

-**This tutorial is part of a series on Red Hat Marketplace operator FP Predict Plus.
+**This Code Pattern is part of a series on Red Hat Marketplace operator FP Predict Plus.
 Please refer to the `Prerequisites` section for `Getting Started`.**

 ### How to build a Machine Learning Regression model using FP Predict Plus